bitcointranscripts/bitcointranscripts/scalingbitcoin/montreal-2015/reworking-bitcoin-core-p2p-code-for-robustness-and-event-driven.md

 ---
 title: Reworking Bitcoin Core P2P Code For Robustness And Event Driven
 transcript_by: Bryan Bishop
-categories: ['conference']
+categories: ["conference"]
-tags: ['P2P']
+tags: ["P2P"]
+speakers: ["Cory Fields"]
 ---

-Cory Fields
+Name: Cory Fields

-Reworking Bitcoin Core's p2p code to be more robust and event-driven.
+# Reworking Bitcoin Core's p2p code to be more robust and event-driven.

 That is me.
 I want to apologize right off.
 I am here to talk about reworking Bitcoin Core p2p code.
 This is a Bitcoin Core specific topic.
 I have been working on some software for the past few weeks to talk about working things rather than theory.
 The presentation is going to suffer because of this.